flowr-analysis/flowr/wiki/Linting and Testing.md

 Within the commandline,
-this should automatically drop you into a watch mode which will automatically re-run the tests if you change the code.
+this should automatically drop you into a watch mode which will automatically re-run (potentially) affected tests if you change the code.
-If, at any time there are too many errors, you can use `--bail=<value>` to stop the tests after a certain number of errors.
+If, at any time there are too many errors for you to comprehend, you can use `--bail=<value>` to stop the tests after a certain number of errors.
 For example: